 The school acknowledges that under normal circumstances the use of gloves is adequate PPE to administer first aid.
-For prolonged periods when the 2 metres rule cannot be followed, school recommend the wearing of aprons, gloves, mask and a visor.
+For prolonged periods when the 2 metres rule cannot be followed, school recommend the wearing of aprons, gloves and a mask.

-when a prolonged period needs to be spent with the child and the 2 metre rule cannot be followed, wear gloves, apron, face mask and a visor.
+when a prolonged period needs to be spent with the child and the 2 metre rule cannot be followed, wear gloves, apron and a face mask.